Certificate of Advanced Graduate Study (CAGS) in Dental Public Health

 Boston University Henry M. Goldman School of Dental Medicine provides a one-year (full-time) or two-year (part-time) residency program for individuals interested in careers in dental public health.
-Dentists who hold an MPH or equivalent degree are eligible to apply.
+Dentists who hold a Master of Public Health degree, or equivalent, are eligible to apply.
 Dentists without these degrees are encouraged to apply for the Master of Science in Dentistry (MSD) in Dental Public Health and CAGS at Boston University.
-The CAGS program is designed to fulfill the residency requirements of the American Board of Dental Public Health.
+The CAGS program is designed to fulfill the residency eligibility of the American Board of Dental Public Health.

-The primary educational goal of the residency program is to prepare graduates to successfully challenge the American Board of Dental Public Health examination while preparing them to be competent dental public health practitioners.
-The residency curriculum is tailored to the needs of each resident.
-Students may take selected courses, based on needs assessment, at the Schools of Dental Medicine and Public Health.
+The educational goal of the Dental Public Health (DPH) residency program is to prepare graduates to become leaders in the practice of DPH.
+The residency curriculum is tailored to each resident’s previous education and experience.
+Students take selected courses from the course list below.
 In addition, all residents are required to complete one or more dental public health projects and participate in field experience in DPH.